MultiTagging/MultiTagging_Refiner_Demo/README.md

           6: Exit
          ..................................................
          ```
-         3. Check the <A Href="https://github.com/shikahJS/MultiTagging/tree/06153cf181ad723e61420d5480c5f319ef4aaafe/Results">Results</A> directory to get the saved output.
+         3. Check the <A Href="https://github.com/MultiTagging/MutliTagging/tree/main/Results">Results</A> directory to get the saved output.
       2. **Jupyter Notebook:**
-         * In a code cell, Run <A Href="https://github.com/shikahJS/MultiTagging/blob/main/Main.py">Main.py</A> to open the wizard program.
+         * In a code cell, Run <A Href="https://github.com/MultiTagging/MutliTagging/blob/main/Main.py">Main.py</A> to open the wizard program.
       ```
       run -i 'Main.py'
       ```
       3. **Within your Python code**
         *   You can call any function of MultiTagging framework directly.
-Check the <A Href="https://github.com/shikahJS/MultiTagging/blob/main/MultiTagging.ipynb">Multhitagging framework demo</A>
+Check the <A Href="https://github.com/MultiTagging/MultiTagging_Demo.git">Multhitagging_Demo</A>
 ## Demo
-*  The Multhitagging framework demo is available here: <A Href="https://github.com/shikahJS/MultiTagging/blob/main/MultiTagging.ipynb">MultiTagging.ipynb</A>
+*  The Multhitagging framework demo is available here: <A Href="https://github.com/MultiTagging/MultiTagging_Demo.git">Multhitagging_Demo</A>
-*  For the Demo's output: check the <A Href="https://github.com/shikahJS/MultiTagging/tree/06153cf181ad723e61420d5480c5f319ef4aaafe/Results">Results</A> directory.